jaya4ever/README-Generator/README.md

   npm i

    ## Usage
-  This is for the developer who wants to create a good readme in little time in a very safe and efficient way
+  For a developer who wants less time to spend to write readme.md in their project

   ## Contribution
   n/a